SiobhanSheehan/MisoSoup/readme.md

  - added ! to HTML file
  - Closed the gap between form and footer to be all green plaid
  - Changed the submit button to red in CSS and made the button smaller
  - Issue with images not working in Github.
 Made changes to image files and updated the HTML to correct.
 They are currently responding
+ - Adjusted footer and the margin around the submit button.